See how she leans her cheek upon her hand. O, that I were a glove upon that hand That I might touch that cheek!

 Founded by a Nguyen lord in 1595, the city thrived as a trading port in times of war.
 Foreign colonies began to shape, as traders left behind their representatives, with dominating Japanese and Chinese’s presence.
 In the 18th century, when the French put their hands on trading rights, Da Nang (the nearby city) became the hot spot, leaving Hoi An underdeveloped and a virgin to modernisation for 200 years.
-A fantastic example of what is it that we win, when we lose.
+A fantastic example of what we win, when we lose.

 Walking into the yellow Old Town of Hoi An is like stepping inside a wardrobe which is, in fact, a gateway to Narnia.
 At night, colourful lanterns twinkle through the darkness and add to the enchanting aura of this place.
 While you can find numerous listicles with the must-sees of the city, none of them mentions one place I found particularly interesting—the cemetery.
 No, this is not my dark-twisted humour.

 More than just the emblematic architecture of the yellow old town and its crafts, Hoi An is its people.
 The locals welcome the dawn wide awake and active.
 I was so motivated to see how people of all age are running, dancing or exercising very early in the morning at 4-5 a.m.

 Beyond the stillness and the heat, life keeps rolling here… rolling by the river, by the sea, on those bicycles… rolling by the fields of rice and herbs.
 Hoi An is blue, yellow and green.
 It is like nothing else I’ve ever seen.

 The 6th sense, I’ve put in a treasure box.